-Through our eight-week, paid apprenticeship program, our students receive over 200 hours of culinary training and licensing.
+Through our eight-week, paid apprenticeship program, our students receive nearly 400 hours of culinary training and licensing.
 They gain work experience at Emma's Torch Classroom Cafe and participate in accelerated English language classes tailored towards the industry.
 Each cohort is comprised of two students and an instructor, so each student receives a lot of individual attention.

 Our curriculum, designed in consultation with our Culinary Council, ensures that our students master all of the critical skills needed to work in a restaurant kitchen.

 We work with our partner organizations to identify and interview candidates.
 We accept refugees, asylees and survivors of human trafficking, no matter their country of origin.
 All candidates must be authorized to work in the United States, but are not required to have any previous cooking experience.

 Our program is free.
 What’s more, we pay our students above market rate for the duration of the program, ad we provide them with professional kitchen shoes and a chef's knife.
 This allows more students to take advantage of the opportunity and cover some expenses while they participate.